Franchise Your Business

 With this global access, though, comes a dilemma: what to centralize and what to localize.
 Tapping into multiple markets isn’t easy.
 It involves making decisions around what should be done where and how that product or service will be perceived by audiences from different cultural backgrounds, speaking different languages.
 That’s a lot to process.

-In an ideal world, a startup would come up with a great product or service, put it out there with some clever and swiftly be rewarded with customer take-up.
+In an ideal world, a startup would come up with a great product or service, put it out there with some clever marketing and swiftly be rewarded with customer take-up.
 It seems, though, that taking a one-size-fits-all approach doesn’t work when it comes to brand-building.
 Centralization can bring advantages, lowering costs and making the most of a company’s best products and marketing ideas, but it can also miss the mark in a less familiar market.

 Related: How to Take Your Company Global